Helmholtz Graduate School Environmental Health

 HELENA Equivalents (HE) define a credit point system and correspond to the workload of a training activity.
 4 hours workload will be accredited with 1 HE.

-All graduate students of the International Helmholtz Research School for Diabetes have to attend the following mandatory HELENA training:
+All graduate students of the International Helmholtz Research School for Diabetes from HDC have to attend the following mandatory HELENA training:

 HELENA Lecture Series

 This lecture series hosts speakers from different institutes and research units located at the Helmholtz Center Munich and provides an overview on environmental health research.
 Networking with graduate students between all interdisciplinary research areas is a main focus.
 Participation is mandatory 3 times (lists of attendance will be circulated by HELENA organizers).